On this page:

 The following is a curated review of key information and literature about this topic.
 It is not comprehensive of all data related to this subject.

 Bacterial secondary infections in patients with active COVID-19 do not appear to be common, according to epidemiologic data from multiple countries.
-However, early in the pandemic, empiric treatment for bacterial and fungal secondary infections in hospitalized COVID-19 patients was common (Vaughn, August 2020; Dieringer, October 2020).
+However, early in the pandemic, empiric treatment for bacterial and fungal secondary infections in hospitalized COVID-19 patients was common (Vaughn, August 2020; Dierenger, 2020).
 A meta-analysis found that 71.9% of patients hospitalized with COVID-19 before mid-April 2020 received antibiotics, despite the fact that only 6.9% of these admissions were also associated with bacterial infections (Langford, July 2020).

 Antimicrobial stewardship programs have been shown to optimize antimicrobial use, improve patient outcomes and reduce harms from excess use, such as antimicrobial resistance (CDC, April 2015).
-Although antimicrobial stewardship programs have not traditionally been involved in pandemic response efforts, many aspects of the management of COVID-19 pandemic in the United States, particularly in hospitals, may be augmented by traditional stewardship expertise .
-Examples include utilizing pre-existing ASP communication infrastructures to disseminate COVID-19 related guidelines to frontline providers, assessing compliance with guidelines, incorporating experimental treatments into existing pre-authorization paradigms and ensuring appropriate use of therapies.
+Although antimicrobial stewardship programs have not traditionally been involved in pandemic response efforts, many aspects of the management of the COVID-19 pandemic in the United States, particularly in hospitals, may be augmented by traditional stewardship expertise.
+Examples include utilizing preexisting ASP communication infrastructure to disseminate COVID-19 related guidelines to frontline providers, assessing compliance with guidelines, incorporating experimental treatments into existing pre-authorization paradigms and ensuring appropriate use of therapies.
 ASPs have also harnessed existing skillsets of stewardship pharmacists and physicians to attain and allocate experimental agents (e.g., remdesivir and convalescent plasma) through available pathways, such as compassionate use or expanded access from pharmaceutical companies, emergency use authorization from the federal government or through patient enrollment in randomized clinical trials (Stevens, March 2020).

 Here we review select key literature evaluating the incidence of bacterial and fungal coinfections as well as antimicrobial use in patients with COVID-19, focusing on the largest studies and those with the highest level of evidence and most generalizable results.
-We do not review data on influenza coinfection, as data from early in the pandemic is less likely to be applicable given inconsistent rates of respiratory viruses across seasons, and localities’ COVID-19 control measures during the 2020 influenza season will vary.

 In summary: Current data indicate that bacterial coinfections with SARS-CoV-2 infection are relatively infrequent (likely occurring in <10% of hospitalized COVID-19 patients).
 The literature does not support routine use of empiric antibiotics in the management of confirmed COVID-19 infection.
 Objective findings that increase the concern for bacterial superinfection include rise in leukocyte counts, lobar consolidation or evidence of necrotizing infection on chest imaging and recrudescence of fever after initial defervescence.
 Fungal superinfection (with Aspergillus) is also a concern, but the true incidence has not been defined; risk factors for fungal superinfection include steroid use, invasive catheters and prolonged mechanical ventilation.
 Antimicrobial stewardship programs can help optimize antimicrobial use during the pandemic.
 Continued investigation into optimal antimicrobial stewardship program interventions to limit antibiotic overuse during the COVID-19 pandemic is warranted.